MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/2-articulate-idea.md

 Let's put the Value Proposition Canvas into practice.
 Download the [Value Proposition Canvas](https://www.strategyzer.com/canvas/value-proposition-canvas?azure-portal=true) by Strategyzer.com and Strategyzer AG.

-A lot of people find it useful to print the canvas and use sticky notes to capture key points from customer conversations.
+Many people find it useful to print the canvas and use sticky notes to capture key points from customer conversations.
 Do whatever works best for you.

 Now go and talk to customers or people who are representative of the customer segment you believe you should target, and find out what jobs they need your product to do, the pains they want it to relieve, and the gains they want it to create.